Fans Take On The Crash Bandicoot N. Sane Trilogy Challenge #CrashIdleContest

 If you’re still trying to ponder over your #CrashIdleContest entry, deadline of submissions is until April 5, 2017.

-Activision confirmed at the recent PAX EAST, as Daily Star reported, that Crash Bandicoot N. Sane Trilogy will officially be coming back to the PS4 on June 30, 2017.
+Activision confirmed at the recent PAX EAST, as the Daily Star reported, that Crash Bandicoot N. Sane Trilogy will officially be coming back to the PS4 on June 30, 2017.
 The Crash Bandicoot N. Sane Trilogy will contain the three original titles: Crash Bandicoot, Crash Bandicoot 2: Cortex Strikes Back, and Crash Bandicoot: Warped.

 [Featured image by Activision]